Bipartisan group of senators cuts deal to change election laws in response to January 6 attack - KTVZ

 The deal is the culmination of months of negotiation led by Republican Sen. Susan Collins of Maine and Democratic Sen. Joe Manchin of West Virginia, along with an additional six Democrats and eight Republicans.
 The proposal unveiled Wednesday is split up into two bills.

+It would also make it harder for members of Congress to attempt to overturn an election by increasing the number of House and Senate members required to raise an objection to election results when a joint session of Congress meets to certify them.
+Under current law, just one senator can join one House member in forcing each side to vote on whether to throw out results subject to an objection.

+The bill is co-sponsored by the nine Republicans and seven Democrats who announced the deal.

-According to a fact sheet on the legislation, the proposal dealing with the vice president’s role would make clear that the responsibility is “solely ministerial and that he or she does not have any power to solely determine, accept, reject, or otherwise adjudicate disputes over electors.”
+According to the fact sheet, the proposal dealing with the vice president’s role would make clear that the responsibility is “solely ministerial and that he or she does not have any power to solely determine, accept, reject, or otherwise adjudicate disputes over electors.”

-Provisions of the bill dealing with an orderly transition of power would make it so that it would be possible to limit resources for a transition of power to only the apparent winner of an election if the outcome of an election is clear.

 The second bill is aimed at improving election security and would enhance federal penalties for anyone who threatens or intimidates election officials as well as increase penalties for the tampering with election records.
 The bill is co-sponsored by five Republicans and seven Democrats.